OFT opposes will-writer regulation, while banks seek exemption from any new regime

 In its response to the Legal Services Consumer Panel’s call for evidence on will-writing regulation, the OFT said it did not consider that enough evidence currently exists to justify such a move, warning that regulating a profession can raise costs, limit entry and restrict competition and consumer choice, “while potentially having very little benefit to consumers”.

 The response, submitted by legal services team leader Mark Pratt, added: “The OFT would also encourage the consideration of alternative solutions to regulation, such as the use of consumer codes, consumer education programmes and better use of existing consumer protection legislation.”
-He pointed to the IPW, which last year saw its code successfully complete the OFT’s consumer codes approval scheme, and noted that “bait advertising” is outlawed by the Unfair Commercial Practices Directive.
+He pointed to the IPW, which last year saw the OFT’s consumer codes approval scheme, and noted that “bait advertising” is outlawed by the Unfair Commercial Practices Directive.

 Further, he revealed that the OFT has recently worked with the SRA and the IPW to improve transparency on the fees charged for executor services and to provide advice to consumers on the necessity of these services.
 “This work should significantly reduce the number of consumers signing up to expensive executor services unawares or that it is not appropriate to their needs,” he said.